 When the proposed project involves human subjects and/or NIH-defined clinical research, the committee will evaluate the proposed plans for the inclusion (or exclusion) of individuals on the basis of sex/gender, race and ethnicity, as well as the inclusion (or exclusion) of children, to determine if it is justified in terms of the scientific goals and research strategy proposed.

-For additional information on review of the Inclusion section, refer to the NIH Guidelines for the Review of Inclusion in Clinical Research.
+For additional information on review of the Inclusion section, refer to the NIH Guidelines on the Inclusion of Women and Minorities as Participants in Research Involving Human Subjects.

 The committee will evaluate the involvement of live vertebrate animals as part of the scientific assessment according to the following criteria: